ulfschneider/ulfschneider.github.io/_posts/blog/2016-01-31-pocket-git-guide.md

 Git is free.
 When you try to use Git for the first time on a Mac (my preferred environment), you will be asked to install the command line tools, which will subsequently bring Git on your Mac.
 On other platforms you have to run some setup routine to get Git installed.

-Convenient commands to achieve something with Git are:
+Convenient commands to achieve something with Git in the command shell are:

 Tell Git who you are
 ---